 The SPF defines which IPs can be used to send emails from your domain; the DKIM indicates ownership of the email message by a particular organization.

-Setting up both ''SPF flattening and DKIM'' will reduce spam and improve email deliverability rates.
-If you need a hand setting them up, you can contact your email provider.
-They should be able to help you.
+Setting up both SPF flattening and DKIM will reduce spam and improve email deliverability rates.
+If you need a hand setting them up, contact your email provider — most have step-by-step guides.

 3. Warm up a new email account.

 Prepare your email account for sending out emails.
 You can do that by sending a few emails to your friends or colleagues and gradually increasing their volume.
 Ideally, you should gather a few responses and then reply back.
-After that, check you're email reputation using tools like Mail Tester.
+After that, check your email reputation using tools like Mail Tester.

 You shouldn’t send that many emails out without giving your email address a proper warm-up because it’s a spammer’s move: setting up new email accounts, sending bulk emails, and then moving on to another account—this doesn’t look good.